 Effective Workplace Branding

 Basically, for effective branding in the workplace, think about the characteristics that make your company great and ways that you express them in your space.
-When implemented with care, it create an immersive experience that will engage guests and enhance learning, collaboration and productivity with staff.
+When implemented with care, it creates an immersive experience that will engage guests and enhance learning, collaboration and productivity with staff.